 Interesting Facts & Information.
-The Town of Mammoth Lakes (TOML) is a small region of only four square miles, and as of 2014, Mammoth Lakes’ population is now a total 9,625 full time residents.
-Since 2000, it has had a population growth of 20.10 percent.
+The Town of Mammoth Lakes (TOML) is a small region of only four square miles, and as of 2020, Mammoth Lakes’ population is now a total 9,637 full time residents.

 Incorporated in 1984, the TOML is a relatively young town, and is located in the Inyo National Forest within Mono County.
 The TOML is surrounded by acres of forest and is bordered by the Ansel Adams and John Muir Wilderness Areas.
 Yosemite National Park’s eastern entrance is located just 32 miles north of town, and is a 100-mile drive to the valley floor.